S1mS1ngh/senior-design/README.md

 ## Table of Contents

+#### Abstract
+Bearcat Circle is a Web application that aims to simulate the in-person learning experience and aid with remote learning.
+The application combines existing communication software all into one easy-to-use package.
+Students can post discussions, chat with other students and much more.
+Bearcat Circle makes it easy for students to explore and branch out of their existing circle.

 #### Description
 The Cincy Study platform uses web frameworks to create a website that allows for improved communication in a remote environment.
 The platform uses a login page along with separate pages for specific features like groupchats, classes,